jwestbrook/datadog-asteriskpbx/README.md

 /etc/init.d/datadog-agent info
 ```

-The output sholud be like the next text.
+The output should be like the next text.

 ```
     asteriskpbx